cronin101/DNB-2-YNAB-CSVConverter/README.md

 DNB-2-YNAB-CSVConverter
 =======================

-Converts the DNB CSV format to that required for importing into YNAB4
+Converts the DNB CSV format into that required for importing into YNAB4

 ##Usage